craftcms/redactor/README.md

-# Redactor plugin for Craft
+# Redactor for Craft CMS

 This plugin adds a “Redactor” field type to Craft CMS, which provides a rich text editor powered by [Redactor](https://imperavi.com/redactor/) by Imperavi.